Adoration 4 Adventure’s recommendations for 4 great getaways from Barcelona, Spain.

 Andorra la Vella (2-3 days)

-Andorra is the sixth smallest nation in Europe, located between the borders of Spain and France, and close to the Pyrenees Mountains.
+Andorra is the sixth smallest nation in Europe, located on the borders of Spain and France, and close to the Pyrenees Mountains.
 From Barcelona, you can take a direct bus to the capital of Andorra la Vella in 3 hours.

 Andorra la Vella is small but picturesque with a mountain backdrop.
 The city itself can be explored in a few hours and is probably not worth a day trip unless you are counting countries or looking to shop.
 The attached neighborhood of Escaldes-Engordany is like a giant outdoor outlet store.

-Majority of visitors to Andorra come here for the skiing and stay up in the mountains.
+The majority of visitors to Andorra come here for the skiing and stay up in the mountains.
 The other option for visitors to Andorra la Vella is one of their luxurious spas.

 Pin it for the next adventure!